dropbox/djinni/example/README.md

 installed the NDK.
 On Mac OS X, you can install easily via [homebrew](http://brew.sh/): `brew install android-ndk`

-After that, you have to tell gradle where the location of the NDK location.
+After that, you have to tell gradle the location of the NDK.
 This can happen by either setting the `ANDROID_NDK_HOME` environment variable to the path where the NDK was installed, or by creating a `local.properties` file in the project directory.